ratanakvlun/deluge-ltconfig/README.md

 ltConfig is a plugin for [Deluge](http://deluge-torrent.org) that allows direct modification to libtorrent settings.

-This is a GtkUI plugin that adds a single preference page.
+This plugin adds a preference page to both GtkUI and WebUI.

 WARNING: Modify settings at your own risk!